-100% Fall Protection means protection from fall at ALL TIMES when working at or above six-feet.
+100% fall protection means that all workers shall be protected from falls at ALL TIMES when working at or above six feet.
 This means it is mandatory for all trades, including but not limited to:

 - Structural steel erection (bolt up and connectors)

-- Decking Operations
+- Decking operations

 - Re-bar assembly

 - Concrete forming

 - Pre-cast erection

 - Masonry

 - Carpentry

 - Scaffold erection/disassembly

 - Roofing

-Personal Fall Arrest Systems will consist of a full-body harness meeting ANSI requirement, self-retracting decelerating devices (SLR/yoyo's) are recommended, and shock absorbing lanyards are prohibited.
-Locking snap hook and anchorage points must meet OSHA regulations, positioning device systems should be used for positioning only they are not a fall arrest system.
-Workers will not tie off to a perimeter cable or wire rope handrail unless engineered for such use.
+Personal Fall Arrest Systems will consist of a full-body harness meeting or exceeding the requirements of ANSI/ASSP Z359.
+Self-retracting decelerating devices (SLRs / yoyos) are recommended, and shock absorbing lanyards are prohibited.

+Locking snap hook and anchorage points must meet OSHA regulations; positioning device systems should be used for positioning only when they are not part of a fall arrest system.
+Workers shall not tie off to a perimeter cable or wire rope handrail unless engineered for such use.
 Subcontractors will submit all engineered documentation on horizontal lifelines to Layton Construction for review and approval.
 All horizontal lifelines will be installed under the direct supervision of a qualified person.

 When wire rope is used to construct guardrail systems, at least 1⁄4" diameter cable will be used with cable clamps as required by wire rope manufactures.
-Wire rope will be flagged with high visibility tape or ribbon every six (6) feet.
+Wire rope will be flagged with high visibility tape or ribbon every six feet.
 If any component of a guardrail system must be removed, a Layton Construction Guardrail Removal Permit must be issued (Appendix 7).
-Any contractor that must remove a fall protection system in the course of their work will be responsible for immediately replacing the protective system.
+Any subcontractor that must remove a fall protection system in the course of their work will be responsible for immediately replacing the protective system.

-Floor openings 2-inches or greater and all wall opening will be guarded or covered with an appropriate cover or guardrail.
+Floor openings 2 inches or greater and all wall openings will be guarded or covered with an appropriate cover or guardrail.
 Floor covers will be secured to the floor to prevent easy removal.
 The floor or wall cover will be properly marked with a Danger sign stating "COVER-DO NOT REMOVE."